impressivestay6355-cmyk/mcpelauncher-r36s/README.md

 ## Known issues

-- On ROCKNIX, some Minecraft versions may show the screen slightly skewed/tilted.
 - Version 1.17 crashes if WiFi is active — disable it before launching.
 - Not every APK version has been tested yet.
 - No on-screen keyboard: change username/world names by editing save files